mjem/carrie/README.md

 Android application installation
 --------------------------------

 This project includes the Android application source in the `android` directory and a precompiled `carrie.apk` file for quick installation.
+It requires permissions:

-It requires internet access permission to make connections to the server.
+- INTERNET: to make connections to the server
+- ACCESS_NETWORK_STATE: to test if wifi is active on startup

 Start the server
 ----------------